jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbpaymentterminalstore/properties/usedoverflowallowanceof.md

   Increases as projects use their allowance.

   @dev
-  The used allowance limit is represented as a fixed point number with the same amount of decimals as its relative terminal.
+  The used allowance is represented as a fixed point number with the same amount of decimals as its relative terminal.

   _terminal The terminal to which the overflow allowance applies.
   _projectId The ID of the project to get the used overflow allowance of.